chodorowicz/walulik.aero/src/pages/research-papers.md

 templateKey: research-papers-page
 title: Research papers
 slug: aviation-research-papers
+categories: ["Economic regulation", "Airline finance", "Aviation safety", "Aviation security"]
 ---

 Jan is an author of numerous high-quality full-size research papers on aviation law and policy and on economic regulation.
-These publications concentrate on the following areas:
+These publications concentrate on the following areas.